mongodb/docs-worker-pool/README.md

 ```

 #### AWS Config
 The serverless framework looks for credentials in `~/.aws/credentials`.
-So we need to set a profile there over `aws sso`.
+So we need to set a profile there in addition to
+`aws sso login`.
 ```text
 [docs-sls-admin]
 aws_access_key_id=REDACTED